VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 Precipitation NetCDF files used in the paper are available publicly, here:
 1. PERSIANN-CDR: https://www.ncei.noaa.gov/products/climate-data-records/precipitation-persiann
 2. ISIMIP3b CMIP6 GCMs https://data.isimip.org/
+The location of precipitation input files should be specified in `WBM_settings.py`.

 ### Extreme event analysis